 The FAS International Agricultural Fellowship Program provides graduate fellowships to qualified individuals who will attend two-year graduate programs in Agribusiness or Agricultural Economics at U.S. universities, provide two summer internships – one domestic and one overseas, offers mentoring from Foreign Service Officers, and provides professional development activities.
 Fellows enter the Foreign Agricultural Service upon successful completion of the IAFP and USDA entry requirements.
 There is a five-year service obligation.

-The program ensures that the Foreign Agricultural Service benefits from the diverse perspectives of American from different backgrounds and provides a source of trained women and men who are dedicated to pursuing Foreign Service careers with the U.S. Department of Agriculture’s Foreign Agricultural Service.
+The program ensures that the Foreign Agricultural Service benefits from the dedicated pool of candidates who are dedicated to pursuing Foreign Service careers with the U.S. Department of Agriculture’s Foreign Agricultural Service.